 On this micro-blog I share my best advice on commercial property management and more general topics in a handful of sentences per sitting.
-Sometimes a few words are all it takes.
+Sometimes a few words are all it takes. - David Crown

 In property management, we’re almost always talking about the present.
 When my company and others in the industry describe the benefits we can offer property owners through our services, we explain how our licensed and insured maintenance, leasing and tenant communications can improve profits fast.
 And of course, those solutions are sustainable, so they compound in the long-term and multiply as the years pass.

 But it’s not often that we talk about how property management in the present can translate to significantly higher profits for owners in the future.
 I believe it’s important to also focus on the ways that excellent property management can substantially increase your property’s eventual sale value.
 Read my most recent Forbes article for more on this subject.

 When you run into the problem of major vacancies in one of your buildings and struggle to attract new tenants immediately, you have a couple of options.
 You can hit the panic button, lowering rents and accepting a lower profit margin to fill the vacancies right away, or you can reinvent the space through a large-scale remodel that will enable you to bring in higher rents once the renovations are finished.

 The latter option requires capital and patience, but I’ve seen several owners undertake this type of project and profit significantly from it.
 When done correctly, remodeling in the face of major vacancy is the best way for a commercial property owner to turn one step back into two steps forward.

 If your building is 20+ years old, you’ve consulted a leasing agent, you trust your property manager, and the economy’s strong, then it’s time to revamp your commercial space and increase your rental profits.
 For more on this subject, check out my article in Forbes.

 Let’s talk about Triple Net Leases.
 Yes, they can eliminate a lot of the stress of owning commercial property, BUT…